openmeteo/pthelma/doc/dev/timeseries.rst

 The parameters available are:

 **Version**
-    For version 2 files, this must have the value 2 and must be the first parameter in the file.
-Version 3 files do not have this parameter.
-In addition, in Version 3 files, unrecognized parameters are ignored; in Version 2 an error may be raised by software reading them.
+    There are four versions:

+    * Version 1 files are long obsolete.
+They did not have a header section.

+    * Version 2 files must have ``Version=2`` as the first line of the file.
 All other parameters are optional.
-However, in Version 3, at least one parameter must be present.

-    (Version 1 files, which did not have a header section, are obsolete.)
+The file may not contain unrecognized parameters; software reading files with unrecognized parameters may raise an error.

+    * Version 3 files do not have the *Version* parameter.
+At least one of the other parameters must be present.
+Unrecognized parameters are ignored when reading.
+The deprecated parameter names *Nominal_offset* and *Actual_offset* are used instead of the newer ones *Timestamp_rounding* and *Timestamp_offset*.

+    * Version 4 files are the same as Version 3, except for the names of the parameters *Timestamp_rounding* and *Timestamp_offset*.

 **Unit**
     A symbol for the measurement unit, like ``°C`` or ``mm``.